 For everyone else, absolutely yes.
 Food Blogger Pro goes VERY in-depth into photography, video, and other niche areas like Hotjar or how to use different social media schedulers, tools for editing, etc.

 If you have a food blogging weakness, chances are the fix is available inside Food Blogger Pro.

 For example, I started food photography as a complete newbie.
 I got the FBP ebook on photography, I bought Nagi from Recipe Tin Eats ebook, I got a creative food photography book, I did all the things that Joanie Simons from the Bite Shot on Youtube said…and I improved but still fell short of where I wanted to be.

 It made a HUGE difference to me being able to actually see the setup and be brought through everything that Lindsay does when she’s shooting.

-I’ll come back and update this section later with some of my new photos to show the MASSIVE difference the course has made to my photography – honestly, I would join Food Blogger Pro for the video and photography information alone.
+You can see from the photos below the MASSIVE difference the course has made to my photography (pre-Food Blogger Pro photo on the left, new one after the course on the right) – honestly, I would join Food Blogger Pro for the video and photography information alone.
 I feel like it’s the final piece that was missing in my photography game.

-There you’ll see all of the courses listed in order and can click on them to expand and see what’s included and tick off anything you already know really well.
+There you’ll see all of the courses listed in order and can click on them to expand and see what’s included in the subsections and tick off anything you already know really well.

 Don’t be too quick to tick things off though – I thought I already knew Lightroom pretty well and just a quick browse through the Lightroom course material yielded two huge-timesaving tools that I hadn’t known existed!